 CMT4J is a rare, progressive neurological disease that can be quite similar to ALS.
 People with CMT4J can experience progressive muscle weakness, leading to difficulty walking or wheelchair dependence.
 They can lose the ability to use their arms.
 CMT4J can cause joint deformities, joint instability and dislocations.
 Like many neuromuscular diseases, the disease can progress to involve respiratory compromise, resulting in pneumonias, respiratory failure, and untimely death.
 The common cold or flu can be devastating.

-CMT4J, or Charcot Marie Tooth, Type 4J, is a severe form of Charcot Marie Tooth Disease.
-Charcot Marie Tooth disease is the most common hereditary neuropathy, affecting about 1/2,500 people in the U.S. CMT is an umbrella term, encompassing many different forms of CMT with a very wide variation in onset, symptoms and nature of inheritance.
+CMT4J, or Charcot Marie Tooth, Type 4J, is a severe form of Charcot Marie Tooth Disease, or CMT.
+CMT diseases are the most common hereditary neuropathy, affecting about 1/2,500 people in the U.S. CMT is an umbrella term, encompassing many different forms of CMT with a very wide variation in onset, symptoms and nature of inheritance.
 CMT is also known as hereditary motor and sensory neuropathy (HMSN).
 CMT affects the peripheral nerves in the body–those that lie outside the brain and spinal cord, supplying muscles and sensory nerves.
 One of the many subsets of CMT, CMT4J is considered to be ultra-rare, known to affect approximately 30 people in the world.
 Several papers published on CMT4J estimate that the incidence of the more common mutation that is associate with CMT4J occurs in about 1 in a million people.
 Even though this is still extremely rare, it is likely that there are many more people living with CMT4J who are either misdiagnosed or as yet undiagnosed.